Showing posts sorted by date for query evil. Sort by relevance Show all posts

 How do these affect our moral choices?

-1. We are finite (limited) in our understanding and do not know everything there is to know, and must know, in order to make the right and best choices - though we often think and act as if we do.
+1. We are finite (limited) - which includes our understanding - and do not know everything there is to know, and must know, in order to make the right and best choices - though we often think and act as if we do.

 Only God is all-knowing, all-wise, all-powerful, and everywhere present.
 These characteristics enable Him to know the right and best course at all times, in all things, with the unlimited ability to carry it out.
 We, on the other hand, are not all-knowing and do not know the best course of action or have the ability to live it out perfectly without His wisdom, enabling (power), and direction.